Powered by Coverage.com (NPN: 19966249)

 -

 Why USAA made our list: USAA consistently scores highly with J.D.
-Power for customer satisfaction, but it is technically ineligible for ranking as it only writes policies for active-duty and retired military members and their immediate family.
+Power for customer satisfaction, but it is technically ineligible for ranking as it only writes policies for active-duty and retired military members and their immediate families.
 The carrier offers Vermont homeowners a good range of coverage options, with military-focused coverage, like uniform insurance, included in standard policies.
 USAA offers a few discounts, including bundling and claims-free discounts, but local agents are limited.
-For the third year in a row, USAA tied for the Bankrate Award for best home insurance company overall for its high customer satisfaction scores and wealth of coverage options.
+USAA tied in the 2025 Bankrate Awards for Best Home Insurance Company Overall for its high customer satisfaction scores and wealth of coverage options.

-Who USAA may be good for: For Vermont residents who are active-duty members of the military, veterans or their immediate family, USAA may be worth considering.
+Who USAA may be good for: USAA is one of the best home insurance companies in VT for customers who are active-duty members of the military, veterans or their immediate family.

 4.2